cjohansen/powerblog/README.md

 ```

 This function receives two parameters, a `context`, and a `page`.
 The `context`
-contains `:uri`, just like a Ring request, and `:powerpack/app`, your full
+contains `:uri`, just like a Ring request, a Datomic database value in `:app/db`
-Powerpack app.
-It is also possible to add additional keys to the context per
+and `:powerpack/app`, your full Powerpack app.
+It is also possible to add
-request, like secondary data sources, custom configuration and whatever.
-We'll
+additional keys to the context per request, like secondary data sources, custom
-get back to that.
+configuration and whatever.
+We'll get back to that.

 The more interesting parameter is the `page`, it is an entity map from Datomic.
 It will contain whatever information you have added to the database under this